Learn

 How?
 Keep a cash cushion, AKA emergency fund.
 Maintain a healthy savings rate.
 Reduce some of your optional expenses.
 You may even consider earning more income while the market is down.
 This gives you more cash to either invest or simply strengthen your finances.

-Of course, this whole plan only works if you can stay focused on the right things, which we spoke about here: What to focus on as a long term investor.
+Of course, this whole plan only works if you can stay focused on the right things, which we spoke about here: what to focus on as a long term investor.

 Final thoughts